foghorn-hash/i4ware_SDK/README.md

 i4ware SDK provides prebuilt components, reusable UI and logic, automation tools, and rapid application development capabilities.

 This approach significantly accelerates development compared to traditional full-stack solutions.

 ---

+## CI/CD and Documentation Automation

+This project includes a plugin that generates an extended Javadoc report enriched with UML diagrams.
+The UML is automatically generated from the head revision of the source code in the project's main GitHub repository.

+This setup also serves as a practical example of how to build, automate, and document a Jenkins-based CI/CD pipeline, including:
+- Automated documentation generation
+- Source code analysis
+- Continuous integration workflows
+- Visual architecture representation via UML

+---